 Garages and permanent outbuildings

 Repair category 1

-Notes There is some salting to the brickwork to the base courses of the garage walls.
+Notes There is evidence of some staining to lower walls in the garage.
+I am told that this has been repaired.

+The garage door is dented.

 Outside areas and boundaries

 Repair category 1

 Notes No significant defects evident.